lukeclarksfo/lukeclarksfo/README.md

 # Luke Clark

-Click the link for all the projects.
+Click the link to see all the projects.

 [Website](//lukeclarksfo.github.io)